 Click Recipient.
 The email listed is the owner (or creator or manager for files in shared drives).

-If you want to change the ownership of the file, review your options to transfer files to a new owner.
+If you want to change the ownership of the file, review your options to Transfer Drive files to a new owner.